-The Tahoe Fire & Fuels Team (TFFT) was formed in 2008 to implement the Lake Tahoe Basin 10-Year Multi-Jurisdictional Fuel Reduction and Wildfire Prevention Strategy.
-Members are a group of dedicated professionals committed to protecting life, property and the environment at Lake Tahoe through proper management of the forests to reduce the threat of catastrophic wildfire, to protect communities, and safeguard the exceptional natural resources of Lake Tahoe.
+The Tahoe Fire & Fuels Team (TFFT) was formed in 2008 to implement the Lake Tahoe Basin Multi-Jurisdictional Fuel Reduction and Wildfire Prevention Strategy.
+Members are a group of dedicated professionals committed to protecting life, property and the environment at Lake Tahoe through proper management of the forests to reduce the threat of catastrophic wildfire, thereby protecting communities, while safeguarding the exceptional natural resources of Lake Tahoe.

-The TFFT utilized the Incident Command System to share resources and knowledge among agencies, improve project tracking and reporting and implement public education and outreach program.
-The TFFT is comprise of the seven Lake Tahoe Basin fire chiefs and ten local agency executives.
+The TFFT utilizes the Incident Command System to share resources and knowledge, improve project planning, tracking, and reporting and to implement public education and outreach programs.
+The TFFT is overseen by a Multi-Agency Coordinating Group which includes the seven Lake Tahoe Basin fire chiefs and eight local agency executives.
 Download a list here.

 - City of South Lake Tahoe Fire Department 530-542-6180

 - Meeks Bay Fire Protection District 530-525-7558

 - North Lake Tahoe Fire Protection District 775-831-0351

 - Tahoe Douglas Fire Protection District 775-588-3591

 - California Department of Forestry and Fire Protection

 - California Department of Parks and Recreation